September can be a beautiful month in the garden, with many flowers still going strong and many coming into their own.

 Mexican sunflower (Tithonia rotundifolia)

 Mexican sunflowers (Tithonia rotundifolia) look like a cross between a sunflower and a dahlia, and are easy to grow from seed.
 They are useful for adding height to a border (they reach 1.8m tall) and last well in a vase.

 In colours of every hue and in lots of different flower shapes, dahlias make fabulous border plants and cut flowers.
 Earwigs can spoil the blooms – catch them in upturned flower pots on sticks, filled with straw.

 Not all sunflowers (Helianthus annuus) are yellow – some are orange/red, or even rusty brown.
 They make excellent cut flowers, but be sure to leave a couple for the birds, which love to peck seeds from the dead flowerheads.
 Check out Monty’s giant sunflower trial.

-The spidery flowers of cleome are an intriguing addition to a border or a vase.
+The spidery pink, purple and white flowers of cleome are an intriguing addition to a border or a vase.
 They are easy to sow from seed in spring.